applefi87/Youtube-Splicer/README.md

 - **Video input and management** – accepts different forms of YouTube URLs and shows thumbnails.
 - **Segment selection** – start/end times with validation so end must be greater than start.
 - **Playback sequencing** – uses the YouTube Iframe API to queue clips and automatically jump to the next section when one finishes.
-- **Progress bar** – displays a bar with markers showing where each segment starts and allows seeking.
+- **Progress bar** – displays progress across the full playlist with segment markers, a draggable handle and thumbnail preview.
-- **Sharing** – generates a link containing your clip list so others can view the same splice.
+- **Sharing** – generates a link containing your clip list so others can view the same splice or load it directly.
+- **Local save** – store your playlist in the browser and restore it automatically when you return.
+- **Drag to reorder** – rearrange clips in the list using standard drag-and-drop.

 ### Development